JamieBort/Portfolio-Website/README.md

     			|
     			+-- script - For all script related logic.
     			|	|
-    			|	+-- script_header - For fixing the header.
-It disappears when viewing the site on a mobile device.
+    			|	+-- script_header - NOT AN ISSUE ANYMORE.
+    									(For fixing the header.
+It disappears when viewing the site on a mobile device.)
     			|
     			+-- breakpoint - For implementing breakpoints in the CSS file.
     			|	|